-Sofian Audry is a Montreal-based artist who uses computer programming as his primary medium, creating works through different forms such as robotics, electronics intervention, interactive installations and net art.
-He holds a bachelor's degree in Computer Sciences and Mathematics (2001), a M. Sc. in Computer Science from the University of Montreal (machine learning and language modeling, 2003), an M.A. in Communications from UQAM (interactive media, 2010) and a Ph.
+Sofian Audry creates computational artistic works through different forms such as robotics, electronics intervention, interactive installations and net art.
+He holds a bachelor's degree in Computer Sciences and Mathematics (2001), a M. Sc. in Computer Science from the University of Montreal (machine learning and language modeling, 2003), an M.A. in Communications from UQAM (interactive media, 2010), and a Ph.
 D. in Humanities from Concordia University (2016).
-He is currently a Postdoctoral Fellow at the Massachusetts Institute of Technology.
-Sofian is actively involved in his community as the president of artist-run center Perte de Signal and as a co-developer of the open source video mapping software MapMap.
+Sofian is currently a Postdoctoral Fellow at the Massachusetts Institute of Technology.
+He is actively involved in his community as the president of artist-run center Perte de Signal and as a co-developer of the open source video mapping software MapMap.
 His work has been presented in Canada, Europe, Asia and Africa in many festivals and exhibitions.

 "Fascinated by autonomous, adaptive and self-organizing systems, I use technologies from artificial intelligence and artificial life in the construction of evocative machinic assemblages.
 Through them and the relationships they develop with the real world, I wish to engage directly in natural-cultural processes.
 My open-ended and stratified works expand through different complexity levels, like life itself.